 The company has expanded into multiple different markets and has many business interests that overlap with Microsoft.

 Perhaps the most significant of them all is the cloud computing industry.
-Amazon’s AWS is the industry leader with a market share of 32% but is followed by Microsoft Azure at 19%.
+Amazon’s AWS is the industry leader with a market share of 32% but is followed closely by Microsoft Azure.

 The company is listed on Nasdaq under the ticker symbol AMZN.
-It is part of the stock market index the Nasdaq-100 Component.
+In 2021 Amazon reported revenues of $469.8 billion with $24.88 billion in operating income.

 The company has its own suite of completely free software like Google Docs, Google Drive, and Gmail.